JCohner/meta-tic-tac-toe/README.md

 ## Current TODOs:
 - [ ] Add dialog elements to board
-  - [ ] Indicate which player is placing
+  - [x] Indicate which player is placing
-  - [ ] Indicate what board theyre allowed to place in
+  - [x] Indicate what board theyre allowed to place in
+  - [ ] Vissualy indicate same thing
 - [ ] Add meta tic tac toe rules to state
   - [x] enforce which mini board you are allowed to place in
   - [x] enforce choosing which mini board if sending player to already won miniboard